jonathandewitt-dev/make-menu-accessible/readme.md

   4. If a menu is expanded and the user hits an arrow key in a direction where no navigation is possible and no items can be expanded, it will collapse the current menu and bring the focus to the next *parent* item.
 When an item is collapsed in this way, all parent items will expand automatically as the user navigates, until the escape key is pressed.
   5. Submenus can be collapsed by hitting the escape key.
   6. Go to the first item in a menu by hitting the home or page up keys.
 Conversely, go to the last item in a menu by hitting end or page down.

+**FLEXIBILITY**
+  Ideally, this function should work with any menu structure you prefer.
+That means it's pretty good at figuring out whether or not you're using [listless navigation](https://css-tricks.com/navigation-in-lists-to-be-or-not-to-be/), where your navigation links are actually nested, and in most cases it should just work out of the box.
+Even if your menu items are nested several layers deep inside your submenu, the code is built to ignore any parents that are not a submenu and make any associations from there.